Hunnia Film Studio: War

 In the closing months of the Second World War Hungary's ruling Arrow Cross regime planned to dismantle the studio and move it westwards, but this plan was wrecked when the Soviet Red Army captured Budapest.
 In the end, the Second World War did not spare Hunnia, all of whose studios were bombed.

 Resurrection

 The war was not over, but Budapest's leadership with Mayor János Csorba at the forefront had begun rebuilding the main studio, which returned to the top of European film production.
 On October 2, 1945, film production resumed in Hunnia's Korda Studio for the first time after the Second World War.
-The first film was of Sándor Bródy's play A tanítónő.
+The first film was The Schoolmistress, based on Sándor Bródy's play A tanítónő.
 After that, however, very few films were made until nationalization.
 Of these, Valahol Európában (1947) directed by Géza Radványi was a notable success.

 Nationalization

 On August 18, 1948, Hunnia was nationalized.
 Since then, it has continued to function as Mafilm.